Cahlil-Togonon/UPCARE_app/README.md

 | postgis             | postgres://<user>:<password>@db:5432/manila_osm | PostGIS database server to store street-level interpolated AQI data.                          |
 | routing-backend     | localhost:9098                        | GraphHopper router server.
 See `/routing-backend/router_API.yaml` for OpenAPI specifications.  |

+Note that the routing-backend may take some time to initialize the GraphHopper routing network.
+Check its logs and wait for it to finish.